flyerhzm/bullet/README.md

 Bullet gem now supports **activerecord** >= 3.0 and **mongoid** >= 2.4.1.

-If you use activercord 2.x, please use bullet <= 4.5.0
+If you use activerecord 2.x, please use bullet <= 4.5.0

 ## External Introduction